HOME / PROGRAMS AND PROJECTS

 Diplomatic Missions

-According to the project’s comprehensive plan, the Diplomatic Quarter could accommodate more than 120 diplomatic missions.
-Currently, places were dedicated to about 85 recognized diplomatic missions in the Kingdom.
-Some missions preferred having separate locations for embassies’ premises and ambassadorial residences, and thus they were provided with two locations.
+According to the project’s Comprehensive Plan, the Diplomatic Quarter could accommodate more than 120 Diplomatic Missions.
+Currently, places are dedicated to most of the diplomatic missions accredited and residing in the Kingdom.

 International Organizations

-A number of locations across the quarter were dedicated to some international organizations, including the UN, whose headquarter occupies an area of 10,491 m², and the the World Energy Forum’s premises over 9123 mapproximately.
+A number of locations across DQ were dedicated to some international organizations, including the UN, whose headquarter occupies an area of 10,491 m2, and the headquarters of the International Energy Forum occupies land area of 9,123 m2.

 Regional Organizations